fulldecent/structured-acceptance-test/README.md

-[TODO] Made by Will with inspiration from CC

 # Structured Acceptance Test

-**Note: This specification is a living, versioned document.
-We welcome your participation and appreciate your patience as we finalize the platform.**

-Structured Acceptance Test ("STAT") is a standardized file format for acceptance testing processes.
-There are two parts:
+**Structured Acceptance Test ("STAT") is a simple and extensible standard for *acceptance testing processes*.** The *target* of the test can be any set of computer files, for example source code, images, audio files and documents.
+The *process* can be an automated computer program, manual execution of a test plan or even the vote of a committee of approvers.
+The *outcome* of the process is `pass` or `fail` and may also include helpful *findings* or *recommendations* which can be used to improve the target.

+There are two parts to this specification:

- * [STAT Input Format](Stat-Input.md) -- describes what the process should test
+ * [STAT Input](Stat-Input.md) -- defines what targets the process should test
- * [STAT Output Format](Stat-Output.md) -- describes any opinions rendered by the process
+ * [STAT Output](Stat-Output.md) -- identifies the test process and expresses the outcome, findings and recommendations

-A program that supports Structured Acceptance Test format MUST accept any compliant STAT Input Format and produce compliant STAT Output Format.
-A compliant command-line program MUST accept any compliant STAT Input Format and produce compliant STAT Output Format on standard output.
-The compliant command-line program MAY specify that a command line-option be used to enable compliance; in such case, the preferred name `--stat-file=<INPUT>` SHOULD be used.
+A computer program is said to *support* the Structured Acceptance Test standard if it accepts any valid STAT Input and it produces a valid STAT Output.
+It is recommended that command-line computer programs use the `--stat-file=<INPUT>` switch to support the STAT standard.

 # Who can use it?

-This format is applicable for any process (automated tool or manual) which accepts computer files as input and validates them in some way.
+This standard is applicable for any automated or manual process that accepts computer files as input and can make a `pass` or `fail` decision.
 Examples of such processes include:

  * Static code analyzers
   * Code linters